JeremyGelb/spNetwork/cran-comments.md

 submitted the 08/10/2021

-This is the result of RCMD check before submission.
+This is the result of RCMD check before submission on windows devel version.

 -- R CMD check results ------------------------------------------------------ spNetwork 0.2.0 ----
 Duration: 8m 21.4s